The Uselessness of Experts Amid Current Market Volatility

 The Importance of Individual Research and Critical Thinking

 Benjamin Franklin, one of America’s founding fathers, emphasized the importance of self-reliance, stating, “An investment in knowledge pays the best interest.”
-This wisdom encourages investors to take an active role in their financial education rather than passively accepting expert pronouncements.
+This wisdom encourages investors to actively participate in their financial education rather than passively accepting expert pronouncements.

 The Role of Diversification in Managing Volatility